-Describe any port reform that has been undertaken over the past few decades and the principal port model or models in your jurisdiction.
+2 Describe any port reform that has been undertaken over the past few decades and the principal port model or models in your jurisdiction.

-There has been a major trend in port privatisations.
-This can be seen in that, as of 2020, of the 181 coastal facilities suitable for international shipping in Turkey, only nine ports (Haydarpaşa, İzmir, Sarayburnu, Kuruçeşme Pier 1, Kuruçeşme Pier 2, Kabatepe, Taşucu, Uğurlu and Kuzu) are owned and operated by the Turkish government.
+There has been a major trend in port privatisations in Turkey.
+As at August 2021, of the 181 coastal facilities suitable for international shipping in Turkey, only nine ports (Haydarpaşa, İzmir, Sarayburnu, Kuruçeşme Pier 1, Kuruçeşme Pier 2, Kabatepe, Taşucu, Uğurlu and Kuzu) are owned and operated by the Turkish government.
 In 2004, the High Board of Privatisation issued Decision No. 2004/128, which allowed the privatisation of seven of Turkey's largest and most significant ports (Bandırma, İzmir, Samsun, Derince, Mersin and Iskenderun) via a build-operate-transfer (BOT) model.
-Following the 2004 decision, the trend has continued, leading to the current status of nearly all of Turkey's ports having been privatised through BOT structures or concession agreements.
+Following the 2004 decision, the trend continued, leading to the current status of nearly all of Turkey's ports having been privatised through BOT structures or concession agreements.
 Turkey does not give private entities the right of ownership of ports, but instead gives them a right of operation for a maximum of 49 years.